How to Reclaim Your Pet

 Reclaim Fees

-Fees to reclaim a pet vary based on several factors.
-For instance, all dogs living within the jurisdiction of San Diego Humane Society must have a current license.
+Fees to reclaim a pet vary based on several factors, such as whether your pet was already legally licensed, whether they needed medical treatment and how many days they spent in our care.
+(All dogs living within the jurisdiction of San Diego Humane Society must have a current license.)
 Please review our Animal Service Fees for an idea of what costs you may be responsible for.
+Fee totals will be discussed with you when you reclaim your pet, and we recommend coming to the shelter as soon as possible.

 Common Questions